MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

             android:stopWithTask="false"
             android:foregroundServiceType="<foreground service types>">
     ```
-* To be able to create channels that ignore the user's Do-Not-Disturb settings, specify the `<uses-permission android:name="android.permission.ACCESS_NOTIFICATION_POLICY" />` permission between the `<manifest>` tags.
-Developers will also need to follow the instructions documented [here](#bypassing-dnd)
+* To be able to create channels that ignore the device's Do Not Disturb mode, specify the `<uses-permission android:name="android.permission.ACCESS_NOTIFICATION_POLICY" />` permission between the `<manifest>` tags.
+Developers will also need to follow the instructions documented [here](#bypassing-do-not-disturb-dnd)

 Developers can refer to the example app's `AndroidManifest.xml` to help see what the end result may look like.
 Do note that the example app covers all the plugin's supported functionality so will request more permissions than your own app may need